stan1000/Battleships/Release/readme-en.txt

 		Runs the application in "Server mode" and starts the server, i.e. starts listening for a client connection startbot
 		Runs the application in "Computer mode", starts the server and launches an instance of BattleShipsBot in invisible mode that'll connect to the application.
 By this it's possible to play locally against the computer without having to launch the BattleShipsBot application separately
+-configfile <name>
+	To use a different config file other than the default server.cfg

 Dedicated Server: BattleShipsServerApplication
 ===============================================